William Barker (prospector): Biography

 In 1863, Barker married the widow Elizabeth Collyer; she died on 21 May 1865 at the age of 38.
 The previous year Barker had sold his shares in the claim that had made him famous, since most of the "lead" gold had been cleared out.
 He may have thought he had made enough to live comfortably and still invest in further ventures, but his fortunes declined.
 His reputed generosity may also have contributed to his impoverishment.

 He died penniless in a Victoria nursing home on 11 July 1894 with symptoms of Parkinson's disease and/or possible cancer in his jaw.
-He was buried in an unmarked grave in the Ross Bay Cemetery but there has been talk of moving his grave to Barkerville, which is preserved today as a historic town.
+He was buried in an unmarked grave in the Ross Bay Cemetery but there has been talk of moving his grave to Barkerville, which is preserved as a historic town.